MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/remote-assist-license-terms.md

 so.
 For example, if you acquired the software in one of the below regions, or mandatory country law applies, then the following provisions apply to you:

 >   a. **Australia**.
 You have statutory guarantees under the Australian
 >   Consumer Law and nothing in this agreement is intended to affect those
 >   rights.
+>
 >   b. **Canada**.
 If you acquired this software in Canada, you may stop
 >   receiving updates by turning off the automatic update feature, disconnecting
 >   your device from the Internet (if and when you re-connect to the Internet,
 >   however, the software will resume checking for and installing updates), or
 >   uninstalling the software.
 The product documentation, if any, may also
 >   specify how to turn off updates for your specific device or software.
+>
 >   c. **Germany and Austria**.
+>
-      >   i.
-Warranty.
-The properly licensed software will perform substantially as
+> >   i. **Warranty**.
+The properly licensed software will perform substantially
-      >   described in any Microsoft materials that accompany the software.
-However,
+> >   as described in any Microsoft materials that accompany the software.
-      >   Microsoft gives no contractual guarantee in relation to the licensed
+> >   However, Microsoft gives no contractual guarantee in relation to the
-      >   software.
+> >   licensed software.
+> >

-      >   ii.
-Limitation of Liability.
+> >   ii. **Limitation of Liability**.
 In case of intentional conduct, gross
-      >   negligence, claims based on the Product Liability Act, as well as, in case
+> >   negligence, claims based on the Product Liability Act, as well as, in case
-      >   of death or personal or physical injury, Microsoft is liable according to
+> >   of death or personal or physical injury, Microsoft is liable according to
-      >   the statutory law.
+> >   the statutory law.

 Subject to the foregoing clause (ii), Microsoft will only be liable for slight negligence if Microsoft is in breach of such material contractual obligations,